DogsIRLOrg/DogsIRL/README.md

 # DogsIRL

 Dogs IRL is social media about dogs, where you can create a card for your pup, send them to meet other pups, and collect other users' cards.
-How many good bbys and good girls can you collect?
+How many good boys and good girls can you collect?

 ## User Stories: